GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

-Next we have our output, `D3D11` gives us the possibility to write to multiple render targets, but we are not doing that, so we'll just be writing a `float4` as our output, which is an RGBA color.
+Next we have our output, `D3D11` gives us the possibility to write to multiple render targets, but we are not doing that, so we will just be writing a `float4` as our output, which is an RGBA color.

 Notice how we have another semantic string attached to the `color` field,